Forsee41/it-co-test-backend/README.md

 ## Run docker container

+When building docker images on Windows, you need to change line ending format of `run.sh` to unix-compatible LF.
+No such problems on Linux.

 1. Build image `docker build -t it-co-backend .`
 1. Run image via docker cli `docker run -p 8000:8000 --env-file .env it-co-backend`.
 This assumes you have `.env` file with env vars.